 Classes are available for individuals with various abilities and educational attainment, sequenced from Pre-Vocational to Work Place Skills, incorporating life skills and work skills consistent with best practices for adult learners with disabilities.
 Core classes integrate independent living skills, functional academics, social skills, and vocational skills.
 Students in the OASIS program learn functional living skills and identify resources that will lead them to their academic, professional, or personal goals.

-View the Fall 2024 OASIS Class Schedule
+View the Spring 2025 OASIS Class Schedule

-NOTE: Fall classes are held from August 19 through December 18, 2024.
+NOTE: Spring classes are held from January 13 through May 21, 2025.

 View the OASIS Program Brochure